sanghosuh/data_planner/README.md

 # data_planner
-This project performs analysis of business districts in Seoul
+This project performs an analysis of business districts in Seoul